Houthi rebels attack Yemen security chief's home

 President Abd-Rabbu Mansour Hadi has said Yemen may be heading for civil war.

-Suspected al Qaeda militants attacked a military vehicle in the southern province of Shabwa on Saturday, killing two soldiers and wounding five, a local official told Reuters.
+Houthis continue to patrol many areas of Sanaa, especially around government buildings, and to search passers-by.

-The army launched a campaign earlier this year to flush out al Qaeda in the Arabian Peninsula (AQAP) militants from their strongholds in the provinces of Shabwa and Abyan.
+The Hadda area of the capital is home to many diplomatic missions and expatriates.
+Military and police blocked off the area after the fighting on Saturday.

-Reporting By Mohammed Ghobari; additional reporting by Mohammed Mukhashaf in Aden; Writing By Maha El Dahan; Editing by Pravin Char
+Reporting By Mohammed Ghobari; Writing By Maha El Dahan; Editing by Pravin Char